 - 1. Monitor strict intake and output - 2.
 Obtain renal and bladder ultrasound (RBUS) at >48 hours of life for baseline (for long-term NCCC infants, a repeat RBUS may be indicated) - Once patient moved from prone begin clean intermittent catheterization (CIC) every 6 hours for those without indwelling catheter to find residual bladder volumes - a.
 If volume <30 mL for 3 out of 4 catheterizations in 24hr interval, then increase interval to every 8 hours - b.
 If volume <30 mL for 2 out of 3 catheterizations in 24hr interval, then increase interval to every 12 hours - c.
 If volume <30 mL for 1 out of 2 catheterizations in 24hr interval, then increase to every 24 hours - d.
-If volume <30 mL for 1 out of 1 catheterizations in 24hr interval, then stop catheterizations - i.
-If RBUS <= grade 2 hydronephrosis and residuals under 30 mL for most checks during 3 days then can stop CIC - ii.
-If RBUS Grade 3 or 4 hydronephrosis continue every 6 hours regardless of residual - e.
-If fails any step of the CIC protocol (2a-d) then decrease catheterization interval up to CIC every 4 hours - f.
+If volume <30 mL for 1 out of 1 catheterizations in 24hr interval, then stop catheterizations - e.
+If fails any step of the CIC protocol (3a-d) then decrease catheterization interval in a stepwise fashion up to CIC every 4 hours - f.
 For long term NCCC patients NOT undergoing CIC, a second CIC trial may be warranted prior to discharge - 4.
-Teach the family how to perform CIC - 5.
-Order CIC equipment for home prior to discharge if needed (see complex discharge order set) - Male infants should be offered circumcision prior to discharge.
-This will be covered by Medicaid as a medical indication - use "spina bifida, neurogenic bladder" as indication for circumcision - a.
-Discuss with pediatric urology the timing/type of circumcision to be performed - Expect the infant to have voiding urodynamic studies (VUDS) at >/= 3 months of age with Urology follow-up.
+Teach the family how to perform CIC, if applicable - 5.
+Order CIC equipment for home prior to discharge if needed (see complex discharge order set) - 6.
+Male infants should be offered circumcision prior to discharge.
+This will be covered by Medicaid as a medical indication use "spina bifida, neurogenic bladder" as indication for circumcision - a.
+Discuss with pediatric urology the timing/type of circumcision to be performed if patient has atypical anatomy - 7.
+Expect the infant to have voiding urodynamic studies (VUDS) at ≥ 3 months of age with Urology follow-up.
 If unable to have VUDS then obtain voiding cystourethrogram (VCUG) to rule out vesicoureteral reflux (VUR) and reach out to urology to schedule VUDS for next available spot. - 8.
-Future medication guidelines upon urodynamics findings: - a.
+Future medication guidelines upon urodynamics findings:

+- a.
 0.2 mg/kg oxybutynin PO TID for hostile bladder or significant trabeculation on US or VCUG - b.
-Antibiotics for patients with grade V reflux or a hostile bladder.
+Antibiotics for patients with vesicoureteral reflux, grade 3 hydronephrosis, or a hostile bladder.
 Amoxicillin 10mg/kg PO daily until age 2 months.
 Treating physician will then choose between daily trimethoprim/sulfamethoxazole (2 mg/kg) or nitrofurantoin (1 to 2 mg/kg) suspensions.

 All myelomeningocele infants must have Pediatric Urology follow-up.
-Dr. Ross and Dr. Arora attend the Spina Bifida Clinic, so a separate Pediatric Urology appointment is not always indicated.
+(Dr. Ross and Dr. Arora) Separate Pediatric Urology appointments are necessary as pediatric urology does not participate in spina bifida clinic at this time.
 Check with Dr. Ross or Dr. Arora about the timing of urology follow-up and schedule appropriately.